DeiInvictus/deiinvictus.github.io/_posts/2022-05-10-protestants-dominate-the-sciences.markdown

 ![Portrait of Maxwell](/assets/images/science/Maxwell%20(1875).webp)

+<sup>Bianchetti, S. (1875). *Portrait of James Clerk Maxwell* [Photograph].
+Corbis Historical.</sup>

 <!-- Physicist and mathematician, who is credited with formulating classical electromagnetic theory and whose contributions to science are considered to be of the **same magnitude to those of Einstein and Newton**.
 Maxwell was a devout Christian responsible for the <span style="font-weight:bold;color:GoldenRod;">The Second Great Unification in physics</span>.
 When Einstein was asked if he stood on the shoulders of Newton, he replied “No I don't.
 I stand on the shoulders of Maxwell” (Thompson, 2009, p.
 103). -->

 A luminary in the realms of physics and mathematics, is celebrated as the architect of classical electromagnetic theory, his groundbreaking contributions to science revered as monumental, **rivaling the legacies of titans such as Einstein and Newton**.
 A devout Christian, Maxwell is often hailed as a pivotal figure in <span style="font-weight:bold;color:GoldenRod;">the Second Great Unification of physics</span>, a testament to his profound influence on the field.
 When asked whether he stood on the shoulders of Newton, Einstein replied, “No I don't.
 I stand on the shoulders of Maxwell” (Thompson, 2009, p.
 103).
+Maxwell was an evangelical Presbyterian and in his later years became an Elder of the Church of Scotland.
+Maxwell was an evangelical Presbyterian and, in his later years, ascended to the position of Elder within the Church of Scotland.

 > I have looked into most philosophical systems and I have seen that none will work without God (Maxwell, 2011, p.
 376).